-- 6. Ensure the encryptor is in FIPS 140-2 mode (default setting) via the CM applications' Management-Access tab.
-See Figure 14 for details. - 7.
-Configure the security policy to enable encrypted tunnels with other CN Series modules.
+- 6. Ensure the encryptor is in FIPS 140-2 mode (default setting) via the Senetas CM remote management applications' Management-Access tab.
+See Figure 17 for details. - Configure the security policy to enable encrypted tunnels with other CN Series modules.
 Configuration of the security policy is network specific; refer to the User Manual for specific details.